MoatLab/Pond/README.md

 ### Configuring Local/CXL-DRAM Splits ###

-One major setup we are benchmarking is to adjust the perentage of CXL-memory being used to run a certain workload and observe the perfomrance impacts (compared to pure local DRAM "ideal" cases).
+One major setup we are benchmarking is to adjust the perentage of CXL-memory being used to run a certain workload and observe the performance impacts (compared to pure local DRAM "ideal" cases).
 For example, the common ratios the scripts include "100/0" (the 100% local DRAM case, no CXL), "95/5", "90/10" (90% local DRAM + 10% CXL), "85/15", "80/20", "75/25", "50/50", "25/75", etc.